SUBSCRIBE

 A A

 Social worker Mamakopo Kgomo-Mathebula was forced to work as a child as a result of her living circumstances.
-Now she helps young children to have a better childhood.
+Now she helps young children have a better childhood.
 Photo: Supplied/Health For Mzansi

 Kgomo-Mathebula, born and bred in Atteridgeville, Tshwane, leads a busy life.
-When she is not in the communities, she spends her time at shelters, orphanages, or old age homes.
+When she is not in the communities, she spends her time at shelters, orphanages, or old-age homes.

 She co-founded Mama-Afrika Resource Centre, an organisation based in KwaLanga.
 Its mission is to provide essential information for healthy living and to eliminate chronic lifestyle diseases.